awesome-llm-papers/awesome-llm-papers.github.io/_publications/xu2022long.markdown

 layout: publication
 title: Long Time No See!
 Open-domain Conversation With Long-term Persona Memory
 authors: Xinchao Xu et al.
-conference: Arxiv
+conference: 'Findings of the Association for Computational Linguistics: ACL 2022'
 year: 2022
-citations: 18
+citations: 19
 bibkey: xu2022long
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2203.05797'}]
-tags: [Training Techniques, Tools, Reinforcement Learning]
+tags: [Tools, Training Techniques, Reinforcement Learning]
 ---
 Most of the open-domain dialogue models tend to perform poorly in the setting of long-term human-bot conversations.
 The possible reason is that they lack the